-Phosphate is one form of phosphorus that is usable by plants and algae.
-So, as the total phosphorus accumulates, so too will the phosphate.
+Phosphate is the form of phosphorus that is most usable by plants and algae.
+As the total phosphorus accumulates, phosphate usually follows.
 There is no historical data available for phosphates, so the trendline reflected the changes only during the years of LakePro's testing.
 The trend was upward, but the phosphate concentrations remained within the target range.